Pelumi-Johnson/Network-Engineering-Labs/README.md

 ## 🎯 Purpose

-This repository documents my hands-on journey in network engineering.
+This repository demonstrates hands-on experience designing, configuring, and troubleshooting network environments using industry-relevant tools and concepts.

 The goal is not just to complete labs, but to:
 - Understand how networks function